GoogleCloudPlatform/ml-testing-accelerators/doc/tutorials/basic/README.md

 std.manifestYamlDoc(mnist.oneshotJob, quote_keys=false)
 ```

 This templated test will build a Kubernetes `Job` resource that will run the model on the [official TensorFlow Docker image](https://hub.docker.com/r/tensorflow/tensorflow/) on CPUs.
 The input data will be downloaded locally as needed, and the output TensorBoard metrics and checkpoint will be written to your Google Cloud Storage bucket.
 Those metrics will be used in the [next tutorial](../automated).

+Note the commands in `entrypoint` and `command`, which correspond to Docker's `ENTRYPOINT` and `COMMAND`, respectively.
+In this example, we install the TF official models with `pip` in the `entrypoint` and run the model in `command`.
+If we built a custom Docker image for this test, we could have preinstalled `tf-models-official` and skipped `entrypoint`, but, in some cases, you may need to perform additional setup at runtime (e.g. cloning a pending change).
+In general, you should run any necessary setup steps in the `entrypoint` and your test command in `command`.

 We will take a closer look at how each template field affects the output once we build it.
 From the root of this repository, you can build this file with `jsonnet`:

 ```bash
 $ jsonnet --jpath . --string --ext-str gcs-bucket=$GCS_BUCKET doc/tutorials/basic/mnist-cpu.jsonnet